Sunday, May 27, 2007

 Field Research:

-This year, 2007, we face the half-way point of the MDG's (Millennium Development Goals) set by the UN to reduce poverty in the world.
-In my thesis it becomes clear that access to water is a crucial factor for the improvement and development of rural livelihoods in the Sahel region (one of the poorest areas in the world).
+In 2007, the year we faced the half-way point of the MDG's (Millennium Development Goals) set by the UN to reduce poverty in the world, I wrote my thesis.
+In this paper I tried to make clear how access to water is a crucial factor for the improvement and development of rural livelihoods in the Sahel region, which is one of the poorest areas in the world.
+The dry season here lasts eight months per year!

-While most scientific research concentrates on water management and irrigation systems, I was more interested in the social effects of water scarcity: the dry season lasts eight months per year!
+While most scientific research concentrates on water management and irrigation systems, my thesis concentrates on the social effects of water scarcity.

 I focused on three forms of social constraints :